How to remove Shortcut virus from USB PenDrive on PC

 Run command to correct the display of data

-• Go to Start and type cmd in the Search area.
-Hit Enter to open the command prompt Type cmd in the Search area
+- Go to Start and type cmd in the Search area.
+Hit Enter to open the command prompt

-• Type the string below in the command line.
-The f attribute is a variable denoting the affected drive’s name in system hierarchy Type attrib command
+- Type the string below in the command line.
+The f attribute is a variable denoting the affected drive’s name in system hierarchy

 Verify whether Shortcut adware has been completely removed